 As part of the development of this new centre, we have an amazing group of young people steering the direction of the centre – The Warren Centre Youth Management Team.

-The group formed in December 2018 and started working together in January 2019 initially meeting weekly and were trained in youth social action.
+The Management Team formed in December 2018 and have been able to see the building become reality.
+Some of the origonal members of the team are still part of it in December 2020!
 FYA successfully applied to be part of the first ten young people’s cohorts of the national Community Organisers programme funded by the Department for Culture, Media and Sport.
 As part of this the young people received training (including at a residential) around community organising, community listening, action planning with the community and consultation methods.

 Between February and April, the team then conducted peer research and community listening, culminating in in an event called VISION.

-We have employed two former FYA Young Ambassadors as part time paid Youth Facilitators, to help make the Youth Management Team as youth led as possible.
+We have employed one former FYA Young Ambassadors as a part time paid Youth Facilitator, to help make the Youth Management Team as youth led as possible.
 Since Summer 2019 the group;

 The group has also produced an initial template for youth social action ‘Inspiration’ activities and small events based on the research conducted such as themed debates, themed open mic, masterclasses or speaker panels and more.
 These inspiration activities will act as an opportunity for volunteers to come together in a more social context, celebrating the work being undertaken across Camden by young people, whilst also inspiring existing and potential new members to take part in social action.